Jack-Smith-Hocking/text-to-speech-unity-ios-android/README.md

 # Text to Speech in Unity iOS and Unity Android
-I have provide all java and object c source. you can know how it work, optimization, or add any features
+I have provided all Java and object C source.
+You can learn how it works, optimize, or add any features.

-## Native Speech and Text
+## Native Text to Speech
 * TextToSpeech Android: https://developer.android.com/reference/android/speech/tts/TextToSpeech.html
 * TextToSpeech iOS: https://developer.apple.com/reference/avfoundation